robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 The data are evaluated at the RKI using R scripts.
 The scripts are contained in the [context materials](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/tree/main?tab=readme-ov-file#Kontextmaterialien).
 A detailed description of the methodology is provided in the [technical guidelines](http://www.rki.de/abwassersurveillance).
 The results are published in the RKI´s [weekly report](https://www.rki.de/DE/Content/Institut/OrgEinheiten/Abt3/FG32/Abwassersurveillance/Bericht_Abwassersurveillance.html).
 For each WWTP, the measured values for SARS-CoV-2 (normalized) and Inlfuenza A and B viruses (not normalized) are reported in gene copies per liter (gene copies/L).
 In addition, the measured values of the logarithmized normalized gene copies are smoothed using a locally weighted regression (LOESS) and associated confidence intervals are calculated.

-A trend is calculated for SARS-CoV-2.
-The trend for a WWTP results from the change in the value estimated by the LOESS method on a Wednesday of a week compared to the value predicted for the previous Wednesday, whereby the values were previously transformed back to the original scale.
-- `falling`: The smoothed viral load has fallen by more than 15% compared to the previous week
-- `increasing`: The smoothed viral load has increased by more than 15% compared to the previous week
-- `stable`: The smoothed viral load has not changed by more than 15% compared to the previous week
-- `No data available`: No smoothed LOESS value is available for the Wednesday of this or the previous week
-- `NA`: Is entered for all days except Wednesday.

 #### Aggregation of the WWTP values

 The individual time series of the WWTP are aggregated in order to depict a nationwide course of the SARS-CoV-2 and Influenzavirus viral loads in wastewater.
 For each week in which measured values are available for at least 10 sites, the average of the logarithmized measured values of the individual sites averaged over one week is calculated.
 This value is then weighted by the number of inhabitants connected to the WWTPs.
 The influenza data are currently not weighted by the number of inhabitants.